Barbara Dane

-Barbara Jean Spillman (May 12, 1927 – October 20, 2024), known professionally as Barbara Dane, was an American folk, blues, and jazz singer, guitarist, record producer, and political activist.
+Barbara Jean Spillman (May 12, 1927 – October 20, 2024), known professionally as Barbara Dane, was an American folk, blues and jazz singer, guitarist, record producer, and political activist.
 She co-founded Paredon Records with Irwin Silber.

-"Bessie Smith in stereo," wrote jazz critic Leonard Feather of Dane in the late 1950s.
+Jazz critic Leonard Feather described Dane as "Bessie Smith in stereo" in the late 1950s.
 Time wrote of Dane: "The voice is pure, rich ... rare as a 20-carat diamond" and quoted Louis Armstrong's exclamation upon hearing her at the Pasadena jazz festival: "Did you get that chick?
 She's a gasser!"
 On the occasion of her 85th birthday, The Boston Globe music critic James Reed called her "one of the true unsung heroes of American music."

 Early life

 Dane's parents were from Arkansas, and arrived in Detroit where she was born in the 1920s.
 Her father Gilbert Spillman was a pharmacist who ran his own store, and her mother Dorothy (Roleson) Spillman was a professional bridge player.
 She was the oldest of three children.
 In the 1930s, when she was nine years old, her father chastised her for serving a Coca-Cola to a Black man, and he ejected the man from his store.
 She later remembered that watershed moment: "I took him inside my heart and bonded with his hurt, identified with the denial of his personhood."

 She graduated from Redford High School in Detroit and briefly attended Wayne State University.
 She began to sing regularly at demonstrations for racial equality and economic justice.
 While still in her teens, she sat in with bands locally and won the interest of local music promoters.
 She received an offer to tour with Alvino Rey's band, but she turned it down in favor of singing at factory gates and in union halls.